palexander227/heroku-xpress-notes/README.md

 ___
 ### User Experience

-After starting app, you will get a chance to add your own notes like the one shown below.
+After starting the app, you will get a chance to add your own notes like the one shown below.
 You can enter and save as many notes as you like.
 Just be careful of what you enter.
 As of this day (22, July 2021), the 'delete' feature is not yet operational.
 That is the next task at hand.